Zuphael/eafcAIStats/english/eafc_ChatGPT_prompt.md

 - Goals
 - Assists
 - MOTM
-- unsure/missing
+- Unsicher/Fehlt

 ---

 ### Player Data Rules

-- Names must be written exactly as shown in the screenshot.
+- Name must be written exactly as shown in the screenshot.
 - Goals / Assists:
-  - Empty in screenshot → `0`
+  - empty in screenshot → `0`
-  - Unreadable → leave empty + entry in `Unsicher/Fehlt`
+  - unreadable → leave empty + entry in `Unsicher/Fehlt`
-- MOTM:
-  - Only if a ball icon is clearly visible to the left of the name → `X`
-  - Otherwise leave empty
-- Ratings, positions, and names are only recorded if clearly readable
+- If ratings, positions, or names are **not** clearly readable → entry in `Unsicher/Fehlt`
-- All players shown must be entered, including those without a rating and with position AW, but never duplicates
+- All players from the list must be entered, including those without ratings and with position `AW`
+- No player may be entered twice
 - Fields with no available information remain empty
+- Both screenshots together always result in exactly **18 players**

+---

+### MOTM – Mandatory Rule (no exceptions)

+- MOTM may **only** be assigned if:
+  - **exactly one ball icon is visible**
+  - the ball icon is **directly located in the player list column between POS and Name**
+- **Only this player receives an `X` in the MOTM field**
+- All other players have the MOTM field **empty**, even if:
+  - the text *“Player of the Match”* appears elsewhere
+  - multiple player views exist
+- **No plausibility checks, no cross-referencing, no corrections**